Footballec rules

 Throw-in

 Flicking is not the normal way to play.
-It is only allowed for throw-ins and helps bring the ball cleanly back into play.
+It is only allowed for throw-ins and helps to bring the ball back into play cleanly.

 Video guide